ray-x/lsp_signature.nvim/README.md

                  -- mode, 10 by default

+  floating_window = true, -- show hint in a floating window, set to false for virtual text only mode

+  floating_window_above_first = false, -- try to place the floating above the current line when possible Note:
-  floating_window = true, -- show hint in a floating window, set to false for virtual text only mode fix_pos = false,  -- set to true, the floating window will not auto-close until finish all parameters hint_enable = true, -- virtual hint enable hint_prefix = "🐼 ",  -- Panda for parameter
+  -- will set to true when fully tested fix_pos = false,  -- set to true, the floating window will not auto-close until finish all parameters hint_enable = true, -- virtual hint enable hint_prefix = "🐼 ",  -- Panda for parameter